-To Do List Printables:
+Printable To Do List Template:

 If there’s another thing I LOVE it’s to do lists!
 (Who’s with me?!)
-I usually sit down and make a weekly to do list on Sunday nights and then often have daily to do lists as well.
+I usually sit down and make a weekly to-do list on Sunday nights and then often have daily to-do lists as well.

 Print them out and stick them in the notebook:

 I’ve got a To Do This Week List and a To Do Today List.

 I’ve also got a printable calendar that you can use: